The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 I nodded and dug my phone out to show her the damage.

-She let out a low whistle.
+She let out a low whistle as she flipped through the images.
 “You’re staying with Jakob’s parents, right?”

 “I am,” I said.

 She glanced up from my phone, looking between Jakob and me.
 “I’d advise you two to stick together over the coming days.
-This damage isn’t methodical or clinical.
-Whoever did this was angry.
-If they were this violent with Krista’s belongings, I don’t want to think of what they’d do if they got their hands on her.”
+If someone was this violent with Krista’s belongings, I don’t want to think of what they’d do if they got their hands on her.”

 Despite the sweltering heat of the day, a cold shiver ran through me.